 - Treatment Model/Communication.
 30 years ago and earlier, the common model of care in Dentistry was such that Dentists chose for you what they thought was the best treatment.
 Things have gradually changed.
 Now, Dentists are trained to present information and provide support so that patients can make the best treatment decision for themselves.
 This is often a balance between prognosis, treatment longevity, patient needs/lifestyle and costs.
 Despite this more recent focus on patient autonomy, some patients still prefer the old model.
 2-3 times each year, I will have a patient instruct me: “so, tell me what I should do”.
 Which approach would you find more helpful?

 - Menu of Services.
 Some Dentists place dental implants while other do not.
 Some Dentists remove impacted wisdom teeth.
 More and more Family Dentists refer children for treatment.
-When you are referred out for treatment, time and cost expenditures go up significantly.
-If this matters to you, you will probably want to find a Dentist that provides a comprehensive list of services “in-house”.
+When your Dentist refers you out for treatment, time and cost expenditures go up significantly.
+If this matters to you, you will probably want to find a Practitioner that provides a comprehensive list of services “in-house”.

 You can find out about a lot of the factors listed above by requesting a “Meet & Greet” consult with a prospective Dentist.
 Do this at a few offices.
 The time you spend doing this will be well worth it in the long run!